-For three of the 11 selected behaviors, participants' average evaluations were in line with traditional gender roles: Specifically, participants much preferred men than women to pay the bill on a date (item pair 3).
-Furthermore, to cry when something has hurt ones feelings very much was deemed more preferable for women than for men (8), and women were less disliked for becoming a professional hairdresser (1).
-Interestingly, for item pair 5, participants' average evaluations were in line with antitraditional gender roles because they preferred men to women to take over the cleaning of the apartment.
+For three of the 11 selected behaviors, participants' average evaluations were in line with traditional gender roles (item pairs 1, 3, and 8).
+Specifically, participants much preferred men over women to pay the bill on a date.
+Interestingly, for item pair 5, participants' average evaluations were in line with antitraditional gender roles because they preferred men over women to take over the cleaning of the apartment.
 For the remaining seven behaviors, participants in Study 1 held on average egalitarian attitudes, because the evaluations did not significantly differ between men and women as target persons.

 The 11 difference scores were averaged in order to get a measure for traditional versus antitraditional gender role attitudes.
 Before averaging, the scores of item pairs 1, 2, 5, and 8 were reversed (multiplied by -1) because they represent female gender role behaviors, which means that higher evaluations of men compared to women imply antitraditional gender role attitudes.
-The scale was normally distributed (Kolmogorov-Smirnov D=1.24, p=.208) and internally consistent (Cronbach's $\alpha=.89$ ).
-On average, participants had egalitarian gender role attitudes (M=0.10, SD=0.82, 95% CI [-0.10, 0.29]); 31 participants had scores below 0 (antitraditional), 30 had scores above 0 (traditional) and 10 had exactly a score of 0.
-Boys held more traditional gender role attitudes (M=0.42, SD=0.95) than did girls (M=-0.14, SD=0.63), t(1,69)=2.97, p<0.1.
-Age did not correlate with gender role attitudes (P=0.42, P=0.63).
+The TAGRAS was normally distributed (Kolmogorov-Smirnov D = 1.24, p =

+.208) and internally consistent (Cronbach's $\alpha = .89$).
+On average, participants had egalitarian gender role attitudes (M = 0.10, SD = 0.82, 95% CI [-0.10, 0.29]); 31 participants had scores below 0 (antitraditional), 30 had scores above 0 (traditional) and 10 had exactly a score of 0.
+Boys held more traditional gender role attitudes (M = 0.42, SD = 0.95) than did girls (M = -0.14, SD = 0.63), t(1,69) = 2.97, p < .01.
+Age did not correlate with gender role attitudes (r = -.09, p = .767).